← All articles

 These are contexts.
 And contexts require different guidance, not guilt.

 The Protocol never penalizes treats, imperfect timing, or life happening.
 That's not a marketing line.
-It's a design principle baked into every scoring decision and every AI prompt.
+It's a design principle baked into every scoring decision and every prompt.
 When you log a birthday cake, the system tracks it, learns from it, and moves on.
 It might note that your sugar was high.
 It won't tell you the cake was a mistake.

 Because it wasn't.
 You were celebrating.
 That matters.

-The Math of Consistency
+The math of consistency

 Here's a number worth remembering: 80% adherence over six months beats 100% adherence for three weeks.